 In 1955, Bill Haley & His Comets saw their song "Rock Around the Clock" top the charts, thanks to its inclusion in the film Blackboard Jungle.
 According to Rolling Stone, the song was essentially the "first No. One of the rock & roll era."
 Before another man took over the title, Haley was briefly king.

 Elvis Presley dominated the music world for years, but 1956 is when he first crossed over into the mainstream.
 It was during this year that he released "Don't Be Cruel" and "Hound Dog" and made his first hip-shaking appearance on The Ed Sullivan Show.
 As Rolling Stone put it, "1956 became the summer of Elvis… and the rest is history."

 1957: Mickey Mantle

 In 1957, six years after his first game with the Yankees, baseball legend Mickey Mantle won his second consecutive MVP award.
-As one Sports Illustrated cover story in '57 put it, "he was every boy's dream miraculously come to life."
+A Sports Illustrated cover story in '57 described the player as "every boy's dream miraculously come to life."

 1958: Ricky Nelson

 In 1958, teen heartthrob Ricky Nelson released his self-titled album; it includes the song "Poor Little Fool," which became the very first song to ever top the Billboard Hot 100 chart.
 At the same time, Nelson was also a regular on The Adventures of Ozzie and Harriet and the following year, his success as a recording artist led to his starring role in Rio Bravo alongside John Wayne and Dean Martin.
 Not too shabby for an 18-year-old kid!